 - A level or a laser level

 - A hammer and finishing nails or a pneumatic finishing nailer

 - Paint or stain

 Some of these materials may be cheap on their own, but their prices add up as you require more tools and materials.
-Installing wood crown moulding yourself also means you will have to make a lot of trial and error cuts.
+Installing wood crown molding yourself also means you will have to make a lot of trial and error cuts.
 Using that much material means extra costs for every incorrect measurement or inaccurate cut.
 You also risk splitting the wood when using a hammer and nails without drilling a borehole.
 Professionals use quality and more expensive equipment, such as a compound miter saw and a pneumatic nailer.
 When you get complex materials, you either have to purchase the high-quality tools yourself or cover the labor and materials cost that comes with a professional.

 With Focal Point, you only need tools that you probably already own or can find at low prices.
-Cut our polyurethane crown moulding easily with a handsaw, and screw in our Quick Clips™ with a drill.
-Take the money you saved on equipment and installation costs and choose our higher-priced crown moulding, which is still cheaper than expensive alternatives.
+Cut our polyurethane crown molding easily with a handsaw, and screw in our Quick Clips™ with a drill.
+Take the money you saved on equipment and installation costs and choose our higher-priced crown molding, which is still cheaper than expensive alternatives.
 You could also choose to save even more money with our lower-priced options.